ghex-org/GHEX/doc_src/scope/scope.rst

     :alt: This should not be visible
     :figclass: align-center

-    Each process in a node can manage more than one sub-domain, for instance to achieve load balancing (oversubscription).
+    Each process in a node can manage more than one sub-domain, for instance to achieve load balancing (over-subscription).

 .. figure:: figures/multi_threads.png
     :width: 300px